flashnuke/mod-rootkit/README.md

 A simple proof-of-concept Linux Kernel Rootkit module designed to hide processes, files, and itself from userland visibility for modern kernel versions.

-This module operates at the kernel level, allowing it to intercept system calls directly, enabling a higher degree of stealth compared to user-space techniques (i.e `LDPRELOAD`).
+This module operates at the kernel level, allowing it to intercept system calls directly, enabling a higher degree of stealth compared to user-space techniques (i.e `LD_PRELOAD`).

 Unlike traditional rootkits that rely on direct syscall table hooking or exported symbols like kallsyms_lookup_name(), this implementation leverages kprobes and ftrace (credit goes to [xcellerator](https://github.com/xcellerator/linux_kernel_hacking) for this method) — for greater stealth and compatibility.
 It avoids deprecated or removed interfaces, ensuring operability on recent kernel versions (e.g., 5.7+ where kallsyms_lookup_name() is no longer exported).